-It can also be caused by childhood trauma, such as being rejected or shunned from family members and friends.
-Most avoidant personality disorder develops in its infancy.
-Adolescents and adults with avoidant personality disorder tend to remain shy or even get worse and cause them to isolate themselves, avoid people and avoid traveling to new places.
+It can also be caused by childhood trauma, such as being rejected or shunned by family members and friends.
+Most avoidant personality disorder develops in their infancy.
+Adolescents and adults with avoidant personality disorder tend to remain shy or even get worse and causing them to isolate themselves, avoid people and avoid traveling to new places.

 Characteristics and signs of avoidant personality disorder

-A person with avoidant personality disorder might exhibit the following traits:
+A person with an avoidant personality disorder might exhibit the following traits:

 - Avoid activities that involve interacting with others for fear of criticism, reproach, or rejection.